Tom-PIT/Connected.Docs/en/Production/Documents/ProductionOrders.md

 ## Deletion

-A production order can be deleted only when in **Draft or Pending states** and if it is **not referenced by other documents**.
+A production order can be deleted only when in **Draft or Pending states** and if it is not referenced by other documents.

 Use the **Delete** option in the header.

 > [!NOTE]
 >
-> Closed orders cannot be deleted, but they can be reverted to Active for modifications if necessary.
+> Closed orders cannot be deleted, but they can be reverted to active for modifications if necessary.

 ---